HannahHuckstep/ReactoSitePlus/index.md

 * the output directory for the mapping report \[-op\]
 * the file of data you would like to map onto the database \[-idf\]
 * The mapping option you'd prefer.
 There are 5 options 'HighestSupport', 'Max', 'Mean', 'Median', and 'Extreme'
+    * Each option is explained above in the abundance score section.
+The default option is 'HighestSupport'.